Frequently Asked Questions

 If you want to attain the Advanced Diploma and become ATMS accredited then yes, you will need to complete Clinic.
-If you do NOT want to attain the Advanced Diploma then you do not have to undertake Clinic, in which case we can still award you with Certificates for each subject that you do completely.
+If you do NOT want to attain the Advanced Diploma then you do not have to undertake Clinic, in which case we can still award you with Certificates for each subject that you complete.

 What happens if I can't locate a supervisor near me?

 Switch on Health builds and maintains a network of approved supervisors.
 We cannot, however, guarantee availability in your location so you may need to travel to complete your hours if you cannot source a supervisor locally.

 How many hours do I need to study each week?